 The high number of contractors at Google may well have to do with restrictions that are put on hiring companywide, “but that isn’t necessarily representative of the work that each team is expected to get done,” one vendor told me.
 “So if the team has to do more work than they have headcount to do, then either they either need to do some horse-trading with another team or hire a temp or a vendor, and then of course you totally avoid the whole interview procedure, which is notoriously long and laborious on all sides.”
 When the goal is to get work done quickly and cheaply, Google turns to contract labor, resulting in a system in which workers who might not make it through Google’s interview process for whatever reason are deemed good enough to work right alongside full-time employees, often in identical positions, but for less pay and fewer benefits.

 Some blue-collar workers at tech companies—like security guards, janitors, and food-service workers—have organized and even unionized in recent years.
-Security guards started organizing across Silicon Valley in 2010, according to Huerta, and just got their contract with major tech companies, including Google, ratified this year.
+Security guards started organizing across Silicon Valley in 2010, according to David Huerta, the president of the United Service Workers West, and just got their contract with major tech companies, including Google, ratified this year.
 “The central theme of our Silicon Valley campaign is the disparity between the rich and the poor, and the amount of wealth that’s concentrated in these companies.
 But that wealth doesn’t come down to the service workers,” Huerta told me.
 “A lot of the tech workers are now finding themselves in the same situation, and I think it’s good that we find solidarity among the tech workers and the service workers, because at the end of the day, the common denominator here is the title of ‘worker.’”

 So what does this mean at Google, where thus far policy changes have not applied to contractors?
 A spokesperson for the company stressed that TVCs should take up any issues they have with their staffing agencies or employers.
 But Google does have a supplier code of conduct to which all suppliers of contracted labor are “expected” to adhere.
 That code of conduct does not bar them from forcing employees who report sexual harassment on the job to resolve the issue through arbitration, though full-time Google employees now can forgo arbitration and take their issues to court.
 Nor does the code ask suppliers to provide similar benefits to the ones that Google’s full-time employees receive, as the TVC letter on Wednesday demands.
 What the code does show, however, is that Google could ask anything it wants of its suppliers.
 And it only wants so much.